 Financial Plans.
-The July Financial Plan 2020-2023, the 2010-2014 Capital Program, the 2015-2019 Capital Program, the proposed 2020-2024 Capital Program and prior and future Capital Programs are interrelated, and any failure to fully achieve the various components of these plans could have an adverse impact on one or more of the other proposals contained in the July Financial Plan 2020-2023, the 2010-2014 Capital Program, the 2015-2019 Capital Program, the proposed 2020-2024 Capital Program and prior and future Capital Programs, as well as on pledged revenues.
+The February Financial Plan 2020-2023, the 2010-2014 Capital Program, the 2015-2019 Capital Program, the 2020-2024 Capital Program (which was deemed approved by the Capital Program Review Board on January 1, 2020) and prior and future Capital Programs are interrelated, and any failure to fully achieve the various components of these plans could have an adverse impact on one or more of the other proposals contained in the February Financial Plan 2020-2023, the 2010-2014 Capital Program, the 2015-2019 Capital Program, the 2020-2024 Capital Program and prior and future Capital Programs, as well as on pledged revenues.

 MTA Transformation Plan.
 The 2019-2020 State Enacted Budget required a series of MTA reforms, including the mandate to develop an organizational restructuring plan with the goal of streamlining the organization and providing safe and reliable service.
 MTA remains committed to meeting the needs of its customers in a more cost efficient and trustworthy manner.
 To that end, MTA procured the services of a management consulting firm to aid in this transformation.
-That firm presented its report to MTA (MTA Transformation Plan) and initial anticipated fiscal impacts of the report's recommendations are included in the July Financial Plan 2020-2023.
+That firm presented its report to MTA (the MTA Transformation Plan) and initial anticipated fiscal impacts of the report's recommendations are included in the February Financial Plan 2020-2023.
 The MTA Transformation Plan was approved as a blueprint plan by the MTA Board at its July 24, 2019 meeting.